tuist/tuist/docs/docs/guide/project/dependencies.md

 }
 ```

-> [!NOTE] PACKAGE PRODUCT TYPE OVERRIDES
-> Tuist allows you to specify the product type for Swift Packages in the `Package.swift` [file](http://localhost:5173/guide/project/dependencies.html#tuist-s-xcodeproj-based-integration).
-If the integration is done through Xcode's default mechanism, the product type is inferred at build-time.

-If making all the targets either static or dynamic is not feasible, you need to be cautious with targets that depend transitively on a static target through dynamic targets.
-In these cases, Tuist will display a "static side effect" warning to help you identify the issue.
+Note that Tuist [does not default to convenience through implicit configuration due to its costs](/guide/introduction/cost-of-convenience).
+What this means is that we rely on you setting the linking type and any additional build settings that are sometimes required, like the [`-ObjC` linker flag](https://github.com/pointfreeco/swift-composable-architecture/discussions/1657#discussioncomment-4119184), to ensure the resulting binaries are correct.
+Therefore, the stance that we take is providing you with the resources, usually in the shape of documentation, to make the right decisions.

+> [!TIP] EXAMPLE: COMPOSABLE ARCHITECTURE
+> A Swift Package that many projects integrate is [Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture).
+As described [here](https://github.com/pointfreeco/swift-composable-architecture/discussions/1657#discussioncomment-4119184) and the [troubleshooting section](#troubleshooting), you'll need to set the `OTHER_LDFLAGS` build setting to `$(inherited) -ObjC` when linking the packages statically, which is Tuist's default linking type.
+Alternatively, you can override the product type for the package to be dynamic.

+### Scenarios

+There are some scenarios where setting the linking entirely to static or dynamic is not feasible or a good idea.
+The following is a non-exhaustive list of scenarios where you might need to mix static and dynamic linking:

+- **Apps with extensions:** Since apps and their extensions need to share code, you might need to make those targets dynamic.
+Otherwise, you'll end up with the same code duplicated in both the app and the extension, causing the binary size to increase.
+- **Pre-compiled external dependencies:** Sometimes you are provided with pre-compiled binaries that are either static or dynamic.
+Static can binaries can be wrapped in dynamic frameworks or libraries to be linked dynamically.

+When making changes to the graph, Tuist will analyze it and display a warning if it detects a "static side effect".
+This warning is meant to help you identify issues that might arise from linking a target statically that depends transitively on a static target through dynamic targets.
 These side effects often manifest as increased binary size or, in the worst cases, runtime crashes.

-> [!TIP] COMPOSABLE ARCHITECTURE
-> A Swift Package that many projects integrate is [Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture).
-Due to the the implementation of the packages, linking them statically causes applications to blow up at runtime.
-To avoid this, you'll have to override the product type for the package in the `Package.swift` file.
-> ```swift
-> #if TUIST
-> import ProjectDescription
-> let packageSettings = PackageSettings(
->    productTypes: [
->            "ComposableArchitecture": .framework,
->            "Dependencies": .framework,
->            "Clocks": .framework,
->            "ConcurrencyExtras": .framework,
->            "CombineSchedulers": .framework,
->            "IdentifiedCollections": .framework,
->            "OrderedCollections": .framework,
->            "_CollectionsUtilities": .framework,
->            "DependenciesMacros": .framework,
->            "SwiftUINavigationCore": .framework,
->            "Perception": .framework,
->            "CasePaths": .framework,
->            "CustomDump": .framework,
->            "XCTestDynamicOverlay": .framework
->        ]
->)
->#endif
->```

 ## Troubleshooting